KyleVaughn/UM2/docs/source/mpact.rst

 It is assumed that you have familiarized yourself with the :ref:`installing_prerequisites_with_spack` section of the UM\ :sup:`2` \ documentation.
-This section assumes that you are using a minimal MPACT build, i.e. you are only using MPACT_Extras and Futility, not Kokkos, Trilinos, etc.
+It is also assumed that you are using a minimal MPACT build, i.e. you are only using MPACT_Extras and Futility.
+Building with other packages, like Trilinos, etc. is not supported at this time.

-MPACT requires gcc 8 and MPICH 3.3, but UM2 requires GCC 12 due to the use of C++20 features.
+The difficulty in building MPACT with UM2 is that MPACT requires gcc 8, but UM2 requires gcc 12 due to the use of C++20 features.
-Luckily, we can still build MPACT with gcc 8 as long as we perform the final linking step with GCC 12.
+Luckily, we can still build MPACT with gcc 8 as long as we perform the final linking step with gcc 12.
 This is a horrible hack, but until MPACT is updated to use a newer version of gcc, it's the best we can do.

 .. code-block:: bash